-"Owner of the field" shows you if the field is yours or not.
+"Owned by" shows you if the field is yours or not.
 If it’s not, you have to buy the field from the farmland screen.
 Otherwise, you can’t use it.

 The "crop type" displayed is currently growing on the field.
 When buying a new field, you might take over already planted crops.

 "Growth" indicates in what state the field and sown crops are at the moment.

 "Yield bonus" shows how much more yield you will gain with the harvest.
 It depends on various yield improvement factors like fertilizing, weeding, or mulching.

 "Fertilized" tells you how much fertilizer is applied to the field.
 You can fertilize up to two times until it reaches 100%.

 "Weed" tells you the level of weed growth on the field and which machinery is used to get rid of it.
 There are different stages of weed growth: small, medium & large.

 The field info also tells you if liming or ploughing is necessary to gain full yield.

 Open the menu and take a look at the map.
 On the right, you can see various filters providing you with important information.